skorokithakis/netproxy/README.md

 Running
 --------

 Running netproxy is easy.
-If you have Docker installed, just clone the repository and run:
+If you have Docker installed, just clone the repository, edit `config.json` to replace `YOURIPHERE` with the external IP of your *server*, and run:

     docker build -t skorokithakis/netproxy .